transprogrammer/rodhaj/README.md

 sends a direct message to the bot, Rodhaj will create a new ticket (which is a forum post) internally for staff to view.
 From there, each ticket is tied with a member and DMs from Rodhaj will be processed and sent to their respective tickets.

-To ensure that staff will be able to respond, each active staff is randomly assigned to a particular ticket.
-This ensures that tickets are evenly distributed among staff.
 Staff are free to swap and work on multiple tickets as needed.
 Once a ticket is closed, the staff will be automatically unassigned from the ticket, and a new DM to Rodhaj will prompt the user to create a new ticket.
-It's designed to be a replacement to ModMail.
+In short, it's designed to be a replacement to ModMail.

 ## Contributing